WALIII/ARGO/ARGO_Pipeline/README.md

 In brief:
 1. (OPTIONAL) down-sampled Df/f (DS avi) videos of the unaligned data will be created.

-2. the data for each bird will be aligned to song
+2. the data for each bird is aligned to song, with the template determined a priori

-3. ROI maps will be automatically determined
+3. ROI maps will be automatically (AUTO_ROI), and/or manually determined (MANUAL_ROI)

 4. 'agnostic' ROI extraction will occur.
 This requires within-day image alignment